 14. Open for Business

 You are now ready to open your nursing agency.
-If you followed the steps above, you should be in a great position to build a successful business.
+If you followed the steps above, you should be in a great position to build a successful business and know everything you need about how to open a nursing agency and/or how to start a travel nurse agency.
 Below are answers to frequently asked questions that might further help you.

 How to Finish Your Ultimate Business Plan in 1 Day!